iamgaurav12/BACKEND-LEARNING/README.md

 Why we save token in the cookie?
 Ans --: When browers sends request, it also sends cookie with that particular request.

+# Firebase
+We use firebase for saving file , we also see how to use firebase.
+It is paid.

+# Firebase-admin
+It helps to connect express to the firebase.